BatistaTony/vscode-todo-widget/README.md

 ## Release Notes

-I'm going to continue work on this widget to make it a better extension for daily basis.
+The work of this widget is still in progress.

 ### 1.0.0